Active Debug Port

-There are 2 types of data captured over the ACTIVE-PRO Debug Port: ACTIVE-PRO Text and ACTIVE-PRO Value (as well as the standard logic and analog inputs).
+There are 2 types of data captured over the Active Debug Port: ACTIVE Text and ACTIVE Value (as well as the standard logic and analog inputs).

 Each debug text output is created by a simple source code line such as: